 - Articles from Applying Anthropology: An Introductory Reader.

-In spring 2013 I returned to the full Applying Anthropology book, after trying an e-Book version of articles in fall 2012.
+For Introduction to Anthropology 2013 I returned to the full Applying Anthropology book, after trying an e-Book version of articles in fall 2012.
 The e-Book was still too quirky, especially about page-numbering and fitting readings together.
 This made it difficult for in-class discussion, and there were also questions about access and opening the files.
 Despite my attempts to make things more inexpensive, some students never bought the e-Book, perhaps in part because it was outside the usual bookstore channels.
 So, it may be a bit more expensive, but there are now more used copies available, and it can be bought through the bookstore rather than only with a credit card.

 I originally used the Gomberg-Muñoz ethnography in a Peoples and Cultures of Latin America and the Caribbean course.
 It is short, inexpensive, and quite helpful to confront stereotypes about illegal immigration.
 This is especially important for Anthropologists Studying Immigration as immigration reform legislation was introduced in 2013.